Beyond Bogoliubov Dynamics: Introduction

+The dynamics is non-trivial since the eigenstates of $\HN_\mathrm{trap}$ are not eigenstates of $\HN$ anymore.
 As a consequence of the high-dimensional configuration space $\R^{dN}$ and since all particles become correlated under the time evolution, it is practically impossible to solve \eqref{SE} analytically or numerically for any reasonably large particle number $N$.
 It is therefore of physical relevance as well as of mathematical interest to derive and analyze suitable approximations to the solution $\PsiN(t)$ of \eqref{SE}.
 In this paper, we propose a perturbative scheme which yields an approximation of $\PsiN(t)$ to any order in $N^{-1}$.
 Our construction is such that all corrections to correlation functions and expectation values of bounded operators are given in terms of the two-point correlation functions of a quasi-free state.
 This crucially reduces the complexity of the $N$-body problem and makes it possible to numerically compute these physically relevant quantities to arbitrary precision.

+It is well known that the ground state as well as the low-energy excited eigenstates of $\HN_\mathrm{trap}$ exhibit Bose--Einstein condensation in the state $\varphi_\mathrm{trap}\in\fH$, which is given by the minimizer of the corresponding Hartree energy functional \cite{benguria-lieb1983,Lieb_Yau1987}.
+To construct a norm approximation of the many-body state, one decomposes $\PsiN_\mathrm{trap}$ into the condensate part and excitations from the condensate as in \cite{lewin2015_2},